pfperroni/treasure-hunt-framework/README.md

 For Treasure Hunt Framework, please refer (and cite) to the following:

-> _PERRONI, Peter Frank (2019).
-Treasure hunt: a framework for cooperative, distributed parallel optimization (Doctoral thesis, UFPR).
-Institutional repository at UFPR: https://acervodigital.ufpr.br/handle/1884/62517_
+> _PERRONI, Peter Frank; DELGADO, Myriam Regattieri; WEINGAERTNER, Daniel.
+Treasure Hunt Framework: Distributing Metaheuristics on High Performance Computing Systems.
+Swarm and Evolutionary Computation, p.
+100906, 2021_

 For the CSMOn (formerly C'MOn) method, please refer (and cite) to the following paper:
 > _PERRONI, Peter Frank; WEINGAERTNER, Daniel; DELGADO, Myriam Regattieri.
 Estimating stop conditions of swarm based stochastic metaheuristic algorithms.
 In: Proceedings of the Genetic and Evolutionary Computation Conference.
 2017._